The Seed Award is an award offered to all shortlisted applicants for our In Motion programme.

 How do I apply?

-This award is only open to applicants for New Voices - there is no separate application process.
+This award is only open to applicants for In Motion — there is no standalone application process.

-If you have been shortlisted for the New Voices programme and have been offered an interview, you will automatically be offered a Seed Award.
+If you have been shortlisted for the In Motion programme and have been offered an interview, you will automatically be offered a Seed Award if you’re not selected for In Motion.

-New Voices is an 18-month programme that supports composers at pivotal stages of their careers to explore new ideas, new sounds and new music, including mentoring and financial grant.
+New Voices was an 18-month programme that ran from 2018 to 2023 and supported composers at pivotal stages of their careers to explore new ideas, new sounds and new music.